-The \$6,896,000 aggregate principal amount of General Obligation Bonds, Series 2019 (the "Bonds") are general obligations of the Township of Little Egg Harbor, in the County of Ocean, State of New Jersey (the "Township") for which the full faith and credit of the Township are pledged.
-The Bonds constitute general obligations of the Township and the full faith and credit and unlimited ad valorem taxing power of the Township are pledged to the payment of the principal thereof and the interest thereon.
+The \$4,100,00 Bond Anticipation Notes, Series 2020A (the "2020A Notes") and the \$3,214,000 Bond Anticipation Notes, Series 2020B (the "2020B Notes", together with the 2020A Notes, the "Notes") are general obligations of the Township of Little Egg Harbor, in the County of Ocean, State of New Jersey (the "Township").
+The Notes will constitute general obligations of the Township for the payment of the principal of and interest on which the full faith, credit and taxing power of the Township is available, and all the taxable real property within the Township is subject to the levy of ad valorem taxes, without limitation as to rate or amount, for such purposes.